onep1xel/TheAccessAgency/content/work/mornington-peninsula-access-funding.md

 - block: header
   background:  "#253148"
   color: light # light dark muted
-  heading: Mornington Peninsula Shire - Funding for Better Access
+  heading: Mornington Peninsula Shire - Grants for Better Accessibility
   text: What does access mean to small and medium businesses and how can you encourage more of it?

 - block: text